elotroalex/chiens/_texts/translation.md

 - {:.sp} Parliamentarian.

 - Fine.
 War it is.
-Goodbye, general.
+Goodbye, General.

 - {:.sp} Toussaint.